Italian Herb Parmesan Quick Bread comes together in a snap with only one bowl, one spoon, and no kneading required. Make some today!

 Do you have 10 minutes?
 Let’s whip up a loaf of Herb Parmesan Quick Bread!
 Ready?!!
 Let’s get baking…

 In a medium bowl, stir together milk and apple cider vinegar (or lemon juice).
 In a large bowl, add the flour, baking soda, salt, basil, oregano, dehydrated onion, and most of the Parmesan cheese.

 Whisk the dry ingredients together and add the milk mixture to the dry ingredients.
-Stir well until the mixture come together into a thick, wet, lumpy, paste like consistency.
+Stir well until the mixture comes together into a thick, wet, lumpy, paste-like consistency.
 Sounds good, right?
 LOL